supercooldave/supercooldave.github.io/2018/STS/deliverables.md

 * An ER diagram/UML diagram usually helps to clarify your terminology (but you might want to omit most attributes for clarity).
 * Demonstrate both regular use and incorrect use (error messages, failed login).
+* For your demo, you can use a video of your app in use if that makes more sense.
 * Sell it!
 Show through verbal and (most importantly) nonverbal communication that you believe in yourself and in the system.
 Team members are not yet presenting still send nonverbal signals.
 * Don't oversell it.
 Things that don't work (yet), don't work.
 Reflect on the product and say what could be improved (1 or 2 slides: this is mostly a point for the final discussion).
-Comment on the process as well: how did your time plan work, what was hard, what did you learn?
+* Comment on the process as well: how did your time plan work, what was hard, what did you learn?
 (1 or 2 slides: this is mostly a point for the final discussion).
 * Include overview slides in your presentation to help listeners follow your story.

 ### Recommendations for the Opposition